Road Movies

 Keith & I

-Around the same time I received a letter from Keith, one of the participants in my previous film, The Divide.
-Keith is nearing the end of a 30 year sentence for a minor drugs offence, imprisoned in the Texan desert in 1996 as part of the US’ “three strikes” law.
+I met Keith in 2014, when I was making my previous film, The Divide.
+Keith is nearing the end of a 30 year sentence for a minor drugs offence, imprisoned in Texas in 1996 as part of the US’ “three strikes” law.
 I had continued writing to him after our initial meeting in the film.
-Keith’s letter delivered an additional blow I wasn’t expecting.
+After 3 years of doing so, I received a letter I didn’t expect.
 He was incensed that what I had thought was a sympathetic film had “got [him] so wrong”.
-I agreed with him to try and set it right, and planned to meet him on his release at the prison gates, to drive from Texas to his hometown in the Appalachian mountains.
+I agreed with him to try and set it right, and make a new film when he was released.
+Then began a further 5 years of correspondence...and a film in progress that is turning out to be not quite what I expected.